Bi-Lipshitz Embedding of Ultrametric Cantor Sets into Euclidean Spaces: Introduction

-One way to avoid such a property is to force every vertex to have at least two children.
-This can be done by demanding that $p_0=p_1=0$, namely that $p$ be supported by $[2,\infty)\subset \NM$: then the Galton-Watson tree is automatically reduced and this model can be called a {\em Reduced Random Tree}.
-The first consequence of the Main Result is the following

 \begin{proposi} Let $p$ be a probability on the set $[2,\infty)\subset \NM$.
-If it has an infinite support, then the number of children per vertex is almost surely unbounded.
-In particular, for any weight, the boundary of the reduced Galton-Watson tree associated with this probability is almost surely not $f$-embeddable. \end{proposi}
+If it has an infinite support, the boundary of the reduced Galton--Watson tree associated with this probability is almost surely not $f$-embeddable. \end{proposi}